alexgolec/tda-api/docs/client.rst

 +++++++++++++++++++++

 99.9% of users should not create their own clients, and should instead follow the instructions outlined in :ref:`auth`.

+For users who want to disable the strict enum type checking on http client, just pass ``enforce_enums=False`` in any of the client creation functions described in :ref:`auth`.
+Just note that for most users, it is advised they stick with the default behavior.

 For those brave enough to build their own, the constructor looks like this:

 .. automethod:: tda.client.Client.__init__